 Did you know there are incredible beaches in NYC?
 Yep, and there are also many New York beaches nearby that make for a great day trip, some of which are connected by public transportation meaning you don’t even need a car to have an epic NYC beach day!

-Here are some of the top beaches near NYC that are perfect for those spending summer in the city or looking for a little beach respite!
-This guide will cover an overview of each of these beaches near NYC, how to get there, and what they offer.
+This guide will cover an overview of each of these beaches within the 5 boroughs and the few featured that are near NYC, how to get there, and what they offer.

 In the summer months, you can expect that Coney Island attracts flocks of crowds for not only beachgoers but those enjoying a day at one of the most historic amusement parks and boardwalks in the country.

-From 10 AM to 6 PM, you can expect to find lifeguards on duty throughout the entire shoreline specifically during the summer season.
+From 10 AM to 6 PM, you can expect to find seasonal lifeguards on duty.
 Keep in mind that swimming during any other hours is prohibited!

-Be sure to explore our entire guide for best things to do at Coney Island to add to your NYC beach day and our guide for how to get to Coney Island to make your entire trip a breeze.
+Be sure to explore our entire guide for how to get to Coney Island to make planning your visit to this NYC beach a breeze.
 Also, don’t miss our favorite Coney Island hidden gems while you’re there too!

 Taking the subway is one of the fastest and most affordable options, costing only $2.75 each way and taking around 30 minutes to an hour at most if you’re coming from Brooklyn.